 The church stands south of the village green, near some big C18 houses.
 The rubble-built C12 south west part of the originally aisleless nave has a small round-headed window, with a head made from one stone.
 Until 1836 there were two similar north windows and a doorway (Hussey p259), which are not visible on either of two undated Sharpe Collection drawings.

 A lancet on one of these drawings indicates the nave was altered in the C13.
 Two trefoil-headed south lancets are C14, as is the much renewed timber porch.
 The chancel was then altered, with a moulded chancel arch with semi-octagonal responds, which was restored and re-used for the replacement chancel in the C19.
 The second undated Sharpe drawing shows a moulded south doorway between two-light windows with cusped circles in the heads, like the present ones.
 The length of the then chancel shows it was extended in the C13 or C14.
-C14 north windows from it have been reset in the vestry and to the east of it, whilst the east window of the present chancel has a C14 hoodmould, though the geometrical tracery is C19.
+C14 north windows from it have been reset in the vestry and to the east of it, whilst the east window of the present chancel retains a reset C14 hoodmould, though the geometrical tracery is C19, for when Sir Stephen Glynne visited in 1856 he noted that the tracery was mutilated (SRS 101 p199).
 The shafted rere-arches in nave and chancel follow what was there previously.

 The tower of sandstone ashlar has diagonal buttresses and an octagonal stair.
 The west doorway has a depressed head and like the pointed window above has big head-stops.
 These are much renewed like the the panelled tracery of the window.
 From its proportions this probably dates from the end of the C15, which accords fairly closely to Elphick’s remarkably precise dating of the bell-frame to 1486 (p231).
 Though such precision is open to doubt, the uncusped bell-openings can hardly be earlier than that.
 The tall tower arch and battlements are of standard type.